GeorgeSamourgkanidis/Angular-weather-forecast/README.md

 # AngularWeatherChallenge

-## Warning
-Unfortunatly it was not possible to create a Demo since ApiKey is visible when we call them.
-Please add your OpenWeather Api Key inside src\environments\environment.ts

-openWeatherApiKey: "<Your Key>"

 ## How To Run
-When you add your Key and run "npm install" you can run "npm run start"
+Once you run "npm install" you can run "npm run start"

 ## Used in the application
 Angular + Ngrx Store, Eslint, prettier, Local Storage, Tailwind, Material Components, sweetalert2 (pop up notifications), Reactive Forms, Router, shared components